 Course selection is a part of the application process yet ISEP participants will not register for courses until in country.
 Hence the need for flexibility and open-mindedness.
 General education, major, minor, and elective courses may be taken and will be recorded on the UAS transcript.
 The host institution will send a transcript to ISEP, which in turn will mail it to UAS.
 The courses are then listed on the UAS transcript with grades, number of credits, and cumulative grade point average.

 Most financial aid will apply to the ISEP program.
 For more details be sure to visit with a UAS Financial Aid representative.

 UA students (UAS, UAA, UAF) pay a flat fee to UAS for the ISEP exchange.
-The fee covers tuition, fees, housing and food stipend at the exchange location.
-Travel expenses, international insurance and personal costs are to be covered by the applicant.
+The fee covers tuition, general fees, housing and a food stipend at the exchange location.
+Travel expenses, international insurance, some course fees, and personal costs are to be covered by the applicant.

 Priority application for Exchanges occurs in late January/early February for the following academic year (fall and spring semesters).
 If you miss the priority deadline, there may be a possibility that exchange space is still open.
 Check the web site!
 There is a fall priority placement round with dates varying by location.
 Most fall deadlines are September 1.

 ISEP application is on-line.
 It consists of personal paperwork combined with faculty references, an essay, photos, and more.
 Allow at least a month to complete the process.
 Also note that all applications need to be reviewed and approved by the Academic Exchange office one week before the ISEP web deadline.